 - daily foot traffic

-If the joists are too small or spaced too widely, the floor may flex or sag over time.
+If the joists are too small or too widely spaced, the floor may flex or sag over time.
 In these cases, structural reinforcement such as additional load-bearing joists may be required.

 Uneven Subfloors

-Older buildings often develop uneven floors due to structural settling and humidity-related movement in timber.
+Older buildings often develop uneven floors due to structural settling and timber movement caused by humidity.
 Uneven surfaces create serious problems when installing rigid flooring materials such as engineered wood or tile.
-Proper subfloor leveling is therefore essential before installing finished flooring.
+Proper subfloor levelling is therefore essential before installing finished flooring.
+This may involve:

 - adjusting joist heights